 Admission to the Integrated BS/MS in Nutrition program is subject to the same process and requirements as admission to the Integrated Graduate Studies Program described above.
 Upon successful completion of the program, students earn the bachelor of science (BS) in Nutrition and the master of science (MS) in Nutrition.

-BS/MS or IGS applicants should contact Undergraduate Studies for more information.
+BS/MS or IGS applicants should contact Undergraduate Studies for more information regarding filling out their Planned Program of Study (PPOS) form.

 1) Applicants should apply via the online application system.
 (Note that your $50 application fee is waived automatically.)